celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 2. A callback function to have test scripts defined there.

-Inside the callback function, we have a ‘beforeEach()’, a function that accepts an async callback function.
+Inside the callback function, we have a `beforeEach()`, a function that accepts an async callback function.

 ```JavaScript
     beforeEach(async function(){